AMR Frequently Asked Questions

 Electric meters will be replaced with a new device that displays real-time readings in kilowatt-hours in an easy-to-read digital form rather than a series of dials.
 By subtracting your previous meter reading from the current reading, you can track your home’s usage.

-11. Is there anything I need to do?
+11. Is there anything I need to do before my AMR is installed?

 To make it safer for the technicians, we ask that you please keep pets indoors during the exchange.
 A technician will not enter a yard with an unrestrained pet.
 If you are not able to keep your pet indoors, please call 1-800-4NIPSCO (1-800-464-7726) to schedule an appointment to have your meter upgraded.